tooksome/tooksome.github.io/index.md

 Tooksome so you don't have to stop working to add to your shopping list.

+## Support Tooksome

+To help support tooksome, [click this link](https://amzn.to/38Xnpum) and buy a thing from Amazon.

 ## Coming Soon

 To join our mailing list, email flip@tooksome.com